Witiko/expltools/explcheck/doc/warnings-and-errors-04-semantic-analysis.md

  /w407-02.tex

 ### Calling an undefined function {.e #calling-undefined-function}
-A function is used but undefined.
+A function or conditional function (variant) is used but undefined.

 ``` tex
 \module_foo:  % error on this line
 ```

-### Calling an undefined function variant {.e #calling-undefined-function-variant}
-A function or conditional function variant is used but undefined.

 ``` tex
 \cs_new:Nn